Labiri/nazcawiki/binance.md

 Creating and funding a Binance account is very easy.
 Go to Binance.com and click on the `Register` button.

-_You can register with our referral link if you wish to support our work_
+_You can register with our referral link if you would like to support our work:_ **https://binance.com/refcode

 **Make sure you actually are on the Binance website (and not on a phishing website) by checking the SSL certificate's validity next to the address bar.**